donnywarren/js-functions-lesson/README.md

 Remember the `printMovie()` function?

-Let's take a look at how we could rewrite that function aconst **Function declaration** by changing the way we declare the function (the bottom example).
+Let's take a look at how we could rewrite that function by changing the way we declare the function (the bottom example).

 ```js
 const printMovie = function(movie, year) {